aclarke500/aclarke500/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an Automated Medical Billing Software at Verus AMB.
+- 🔭 I’m currently working on the 'Duolingo for Research Papers' at Fieldify!
 - 🌱 I’m currently studying NLP, non-linear methods for data analytics, and software engineering.
 - 👯 I’m looking to collaborate on startup ideas in the AI, healthcare, or legal space.
 - ⚡ Fun fact: I play bass and drums, ask me anything about music!